What is Anemia?

 Rectal examination – to diagnose hemorrhoids and rectal bleeding

 Homeopathy is one of the most popular holistic systems of medicine.
 The selection of remedy is based upon the theory of individualization and symptoms similarity by using holistic approach.
 This is the only way through which a state of complete health can be regained by removing all the sign and symptoms from which the patient is suffering.
 The aim of homeopathy is not only to treat anemia but to address its underlying cause and individual susceptibility.
-As far as therapeutic medication is concerned, several remedies are available to treat anemia that can be selected on the basis of cause, sensations and modalities of the complaints.
+As far as therapeutic medication is concerned, several remedies are available to treat that can be selected on the basis of cause, sensations and modalities of the complaints.
 For individualized remedy selection and treatment, the patient should consult a qualified homeopathic doctor in person.
 There are following remedies which are helpful in the treatment of anemia:

 - Kali carb – lack of RBC’s in blood, weakness along with menstrual disturbances at the time of puberty, milky white skin with great debility, bloated face, with swelling above eyelids.